Skip to Content

 School Transition Support

-School Liaison Officers assist families with school transfers and help “level the playing field” for military children and youth.
+School Liaisons assist families with school transfers and help “level the playing field” for military children and youth.

 How to Insure a Smooth Move